zazaserty/zaquartz/content/Semestre 3/Art & science of I.N/Séance 1-Intro.md

 ![[Pasted image 20250917103617.png]]
 ### What is negotiation
 - *Negotiation is the process of combining divergent/conflicting viewpoints to produce a common agreement*.
 	- *A theory never happens in a vacuum*->there is always a debate, in this case a negotiation, to reach a conclusion.
-They have to talk to each other underlining how they are wrong.
+They have to talk to each other, underlining how they are wrong.
 - *Negotiation means giving something to get something.
 It is the process of determining the price and the currency in a barter, where both the purchase and the price are indeterminate and must be brought into concordance with each other* (Zartmann 2008, Ch.1).
 	- We talk about a process here because negotiation is one whose objective is to make a decision.
 This always happens in an interdependent way.
 Others impact the process, which impacts the outcome (decision).
 Such is the base of **social decision-making**.
 - *An interdependent, dynamic decision-making process in which parties discuss and change/adapt their strategies in response to each other* (Fisher & Ury 1999).